 You need time to do your work… you also need time to reflect, check emails, take a brain break, eat, etc. Make time to do these things in your day and assign them a time and a limit.
 And stick to it.
 Set a timer if you need to.
 Let others know of your “Do Not Disturb” time.
 Once you start to do this, you will find that your focus on that activity, whether work or contemplation, is more focused and productive.

 This is not a productivity tool.
 Monotask – now that helps you get things done.
 Focus on one thing and then go on to the next.
 Again, set a timer, prioritize, keep your door shut and phone off if you need to, but only work on one thing at a time.

 The 90-Minute Cycle

-For most of us, the body attuned to 90 minute increments.
-Research says that we naturally work in cycles of 90 minutes, were we’re better able to engage and focus.
-Then what happens, you may experience a 20 minute “brain drain,” where focus is much harder and you accomplish little.
-That 20 minutes is a perfect time for a break, a snack, a conversation.
+For most of us, the body is attuned to 90-minute increments.
+Research says that we naturally work in cycles of 90 minutes, where we’re better able to engage and focus.
+Then what happens, you may experience a 20-minute “brain drain,” where the focus is much harder and you accomplish little.
+That 20-minute block is a perfect time for a break, a snack, a conversation.
 This recharges you for the next 90 minutes!

 The Two-Minute Rule

 A simple and easy-to-follow rule.
 If something takes less than 2 minutes to accomplish, DO IT RIGHT THEN.
 Simple tasks can build up over time and turn into a major time drain.
 Do it now and you’ll feel a sense of accomplishment and be amazed at how you can manage tasks, and what you can get accomplished!